woodruffw/kbs2/README.md

 $ kbs2 init
 ```

+By default, a fresh `kbs2` configuration will store records in `$HOME/.local/share/kbs2`.
+Users
+can override this by passing `--store-dir DIR` to `kbs2 init`, or at any point by modifying
+`store` in the config itself.

 `kbs2 init` will automatically generate a configuration file and keypair, prompting you for
 a "master" password.